geokarant/IncSAR/README.md

 ```

 ## Contact
-If there are any questions, please feel free to contact with the author George Karantaidis (karantai@iti.gr).
+If there are any questions, please feel free to contact the author George Karantaidis (karantai@iti.gr).